replicatedhq/docs/docs/getting-started/concepts-and-terms.md

-title = "Concepts and Terminology" description = "The core concepts and terms used in these documents to describe the Replicated functionality." weight = "102" categories = [ "Getting Started" ]
+title = "Concepts and Terminology" description = "The core concepts and terms used in these documents to describe the Replicated functionality." weight = "102" categories = [ "getting-started" ]

 [menu.main]
-Name       = "Concepts and Terminology" identifier = "concepts-and-terms" parent     = "/getting-started" url        = "/docs/getting-started/concepts-and-terms"
+Name       = "Concepts and Terminology" identifier = "concepts-and-terms" parent     = "/getting-started" url        = "/getting-started/concepts-and-terms"
 +++

 Before shipping your application, there are a few terms to learn, as they are used throughout this guide.